sunjith/ezchimp/README.txt

 10. Use the “Tools” link to initially subscribe existing clients after a fresh activation of ezchimp module.

+VERSION NOTES:
+- Ezchimp 3.x versions doesn't support WHMCS 6.x
+- Ezchimp 1.x and 2.x versions have been discontinued and will not work because MailChimp has stopped supporting their API version 1.3 which is used in those versions.

-See the full documentation with screenshots here: http://blog.admod.com/2012/01/23/ezchimp-whmcs-mailchimp-integration/
+See the full documentation with screenshots here: http://supportmonk.com/ezchimp-whmcs-mailchimp-integration/

 LICENSE
 -------
 ezchimp source code is licensed under GPLv3 which can be found here: http://www.gnu.org/licenses/gpl.html